 The government next claims that Mr. Slough made “self-serving” statements that were contradicted by the testimony of other witnesses.
 See Opp’n 15-16.
-But none of these supposedly self-serving statements undermines his confession to the shooting.
-To the contrary, these statements are justifications for the shooting; justifications he never would have had to offer if he did not engage in the shooting in the first instance.
+But none of these supposedly self-serving statements undermines his acknowledgment.
+To the contrary, these statements are justifications for the shooting; justifications he never would have had to offer if he did not engage in the first instance.
 It may be self-serving to say the car was moving at a fast speed or that people were yelling at the car to stop, see Opp’n 15, but this would help justify Mr. Slough’s shots at the driver.
 It may be self-serving to say Nisur Square was teaming with insurgents, see Opp’n 15-16, but this would help justify Mr. Slough’s shots at the driver and his later shots in Nisur Square.
 It is not self-serving to say I first engaged and hit the driver.
 Indeed, notwithstanding the allegedly self-serving portions of Mr. Slough’s statements identified by the government, the D.C.
 Circuit held that when Mr. Slough confessed to shooting the driver, he “was likely telling the truth.”
 Slatten, 865 F.3d at 808

-Every Single Eyewitness Corroborated Slough’s Confessions
+Every Single Eyewitness Corroborated Slough’s Acknowledgments

 The government acknowledges that Officer Ghalaf identified a turret gunner in Mr. Slough’s position as the shooter, but claims, without citing record evidence, that “there was evidence” that he was making an “assumption.”
 Opp’n 14.
 To the contrary, Officer Ghalaf testified he was three to four meters away from Mr. Slough’s vehicle when he saw Mr. Slough fire his weapon, Mr. Slough’s shots killed the driver, and Officer Ghalaf was 100 percent certain about what he observed.
 11/19/18 PM Tr.
 2204:8-9, 2206:6-15, 2168:1-25 (Ghalaf); see also Slatten, 865 F.3d at 809 (Ghalaf “agreed that, from his proximity to the convoy, he was ‘100 percent certain’ that a man in [Slough’s] precise position fired the first shots.” (internal quotation marks omitted)).